ektrah/libsodium-core/CONTRIBUTING.md

  * Code must be clear, readable, well commented.
 Code the isn't clear makes audits more difficult.
  * Must not include crypto implementations.
 All implementations must be in `libsodium`.

+#### Unit Tests

+Unit tests must be present for all functionality that calls into `libsodium`, and should be present for functionality in this project.
+When possible, the test values from `libsodium` should be used.
+Unit tests are ran as part of the CI process, and must pass for a change to be merged.

 ### Using the issue tracker

 The [issue tracker](https://github.com/adamcaudill/libsodium-net/issues?state=open) is the preferred channel for [bug reports](#bug-reports), [features requests](#feature-requests) and [submitting pull requests](#pull-requests), but please respect the following restrictions: